aakash14goplani/OWCS/README.md

     + Ajax Call to CSElement
     + Forward and Redirect Requests
     + Create Custom Tables
+    + HTML table to CSV
     + Must read articles from The A-Team and A-Team Chronicles
 * Blogs I refer from

+***

+The purpose of this site is to give free tutorials (or good reading/guidelines) on Oracle WebCenter Sites.
+When I started my journey with Oracle WebCenter Sites 11.1.1.8 back in February 2016, there were no concrete tutorial available on internet, all we had was just one developers guide.
+I agree there were many other blogs having good description but they were all scattered.
+So with my years of experience I have decided to write my own blogs (basically code snippets) and also integrate great tips & tricks (that I found useful) from other blogs and bring them under one roof.

+I want to stress on this point that I didn't mean to steal or copy the articles from other blogs, I am just aggregating all stuff from differnet nodes under a common tree for educational purposes.
+The articles that I have refered from are clearly mentioned under "Reference" section.

+Code snippets are shown for demo purpose only, use them in PROD with your understanding and risk.

+I can answer your queries at <a href="mailto:aakash.14.goplani@gmail.com">aakash.14.goplani@gmail.com</a>